BackupTheBerlios/hjb-svn/trunk/docs/rst/register-provider.rst

 :URL-Pattern: *hjb-root-uri*/provider-name/register

+:Parameters:

-:Parameters: multiple; they are used to populate the provider's JNDI Context environment
+    multiple; used to fill the provider's JNDI Context environment

 :Returns: N/A